darelf/ccollection/README.md

 So again, credit for that inspiration.

 I haven't really done a unified header or anything.
-In the tests directory there is a single `test.c` that just tests some basic functions.
+In the tests directory there is a single `test.c` that just tests some basic functions, and now a `unicode_test.c` that shows how to use your own compare function.
 I've run it against valgrind leak-check and it seems to be happy that no memory is leaking.

 I don't really have any good benchmarks or anything.
 The implementations are very straightforward,